queerzard/JWebServer/src/README.md

 ## Features

-- Load extensions in form of .class files instead of .html
+- [x] Load extensions in form of .class files instead of .html
-- (.html support will be added in future)
-- An event is being triggered, when accessing contexts.
+- [x] An event is being triggered, when accessing contexts.
-- Cookies!
+- [x] Cookies!
-- Attach files to a response
+- [x] Attach files to a response
-- Get a HashMap that contains the given query instead of the plain string, that hasn't been split
+- [x] Get a HashMap that contains the given query instead of the plain string, that hasn't been split
+- [x] Automatic AccessHandler identification.
+- [x] AccessHandler/Contoller Annotation example: ( @AccessContoller("/the/desired/index") )
+- [ ] .html support
+- [ ] CSS support
+- [ ] Resource support in general. example: ( Dragging images or other types of data into a folder.
+Automatically index resource )
+- [ ] Set 404 Page
+- [ ] Dynamic resources
+- [ ] Improve Cookie-support
+- [ ] Add SSL encryption support

 ## Used APIs